 Don't be a fool and follow the crowd that's obsessed with how to get a six-pack, how to get bigger pecs and what are the best bicep exercises.
 Focus on your back and be bigger than those people (literally) by doing the best lats exercises known to man.

-Probably the reason why no one really talks about back muscles is that – well – they are on your back so you can't see them when you look into the mirror.
-This is only partially true, and also, if you trained your back properly, you will see more benefits than just your torso taking up a shape of a V.
+Probably the reason why no one really talks about back muscles is that – err – they are on your back so you can't see them when you look into the mirror.
+This is only partially true, and also, if you train your back properly, you will see more benefits than just your torso taking up a shape of a V.

 Starting position is barbell on the floor, legs bent and shoulder-width, arms in alternate grip position (one hand under and one over), shoulders open.
-First, push with your legs and glutes, then when your legs are straight, lift your shoulders and stand up all the way.
+Start by pushing with your legs and glutes, then straighten the back and finally, open up the shoulders by squeezing the shoulder blades together.

-Either performed using wide or narrow grip, lat pulldowns are an excellent way to work your lats.
-You will need a cable machine to do these, either at the gym or if you have the currency, you can also invest in a home gym too.
+Either performed using a wide or narrow grip, lat pulldowns are an excellent way to work your lats.
+You can do lat pulldowns in the gym using a cable machine or at home on a multi-gym.

 Lat pulldowns work best if you do the whole motion slowly.
 Approaching weight training from a 'slow and steady wins the race' point of view is probably the best idea.
 You might be working your muscles with smaller weights, but you activate them for much longer than if you'd just jerk the bar up and down.
 Performing exercises slowly makes the training more effective.

 Bodyweight pull-ups are the next step up from lat pulldowns.
 One of the exercises you won't be able to perform for a while, it's still a good idea to try and practice them as much as possible.